What is Lender Placed Property Insurance?

 How to Avoid a Lender Placed Property Insurance Policy

-To avoid paying for a lender placed property insurance policy, maintain the homeowners' insurance policy of your choice.
-Pay your premiums on time and carefully examine and keep copies of all the paperwork your insurance company sends you.
+To avoid paying for a lender placed policy, keep an active homeowners' insurance policy in force: pay premiums on time and keep copies of all insurance notices and declarations pages.

 Need insurance for You, Your Family or Your Business?